A competition for aspiring teen designers

 Design Challenge: Welcome to Chicago, 2072

-FashioNext 2017 is underway.
-This year’s competition draws inspiration from the garments in Making Mainbocher: The First American Couturier and is based in a speculative future created by acclaimed young adult author Laura Ruby.
-CHM has challenged FashioNext designers to imagine themselves in 2072, where they must contend with fabric restrictions, rationed materials, and DIY embellishments.
-Couture, uniformity, and service to one’s country are at the heart of this design challenge.
-Winning garments will go on display at the Museum in May 2017.
+FashioNext 2017 has come to a close.
+This year’s competition drew inspiration from the garments in Making Mainbocher: The First American Couturier and was based in a speculative future created by acclaimed young adult author Laura Ruby.
+CHM challenged FashioNext designers to imagine themselves in 2072, where they had to contend with fabric restrictions, rationed materials, and DIY embellishments.
+Couture, uniformity, and service to one’s country were at the heart of the design challenge.
+The winning garments will be on display at the Museum from May 11 to August 20, 2017.

 Follow the designers’ fashion journeys